-Now that travel restrictions have lifted, our mountain areas are re-opening after more than three months of being closed due to COVID-19.
-Make sure you check destinations are open before travelling and adhere to guidance in each individual area.
+Many of our mountain areas are now open after a long period of lockdown.
+Make sure you check destinations are open before travelling and adhere to Government guidance in each individual area.

 I’m lucky enough to live on the fringe of the Brecon Beacons National Park and before the COVID-19 outbreak I would be out walking in the mountains several times a week.
 But the mountains have been closed for months and although I’ve kept active, I haven’t been able to reach any summits and I know my mountain fitness and confidence have been affected.
 Now restrictions are lifting and, like so many of us, I’ll be planning on following mountain trails again.